 Role of Army Industrial Hygiene in Asbestos Program

-- Serve as the principal advisor and consultant (competent person) (29 CFR 1926.1101) to the Asbestos Control Manager and for DA operations involving personnel, to include military and DA civilian, on the installation concerning asbestos abatement projects.
+- Serve as the principal advisor and consultant (competent person) (29 CFR 1926.1101) to the Asbestos Control Manager and for Department of the Army operations involving personnel, to include military and DA civilian, on the installation concerning asbestos abatement projects.

-- Provide technical input to the Installation Asbestos Management Team for the selection of proper methods for abating potential asbestos health hazards.
+- Provide technical input to the Installation Asbestos Management Team/Toxics Management Team for the selection of proper methods for abating potential asbestos health hazards.

 - Advise government-contracting officials on the preparation and review of contract specifications and proposals for asbestos abatement issues.

 - Complete and maintain appropriate training, certification and licensing as required to advise and consult on asbestos hazard management activities.